waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - Teacher at (3, 27) in Switch Room Entrances (3_54).
 Not helpful.
     - Super Nerd at (19, 27) in Switch Room Entrances (3_54).
 Warned of battles.
 Not Rocket.
     - Super Nerd Eric at (5, 31): Just normal dialogue.
 Not the one.
-    - Note: Previously misidentified NPC at (3, 27) in Underground as Haircut Brother.
-It is Super Nerd Issac.
+    - NPC at (3, 27): Older Haircut Brother ("Pokemon will like you more...").
+Not Rocket.

 ## Map Data
 - **Goldenrod City:**